hazelcast/hazelcast/hazelcast-documentation/src/StatisticsAPIPerNode.md

   System.out.println("average age of items = " + queueStatistics.getAvgAge());
 ```

-Here are the list of metrics that can be accessed via `LocalQueueStats` object.
+Below is the list of metrics that can be accessed via `LocalQueueStats` object.

 ```java
   /**